Number 618 on the top 1000 films of all time is the anthology film 'Paris je T'aime.'

 The obvious example is director Gurinda Chadha's short film: Quais de Seine where a young man befriends a Muslim woman.
 The short film centres on the beginning of their friendship and that's where it ends.
 Obviously, it is only a short film, but I think it could have explored their relationship further.

-The same could be said for Le Marais where a Frenchman speaks candidly to a new colleague belonging he has found a kindred spirit.
-This story could have used a bit more foundation to work effectively.
+The same could be said for Le Marais where a Frenchman speaks candidly to a new colleague believing he has found a kindred spirit.
+This story could have used a bit more foundation to have been truly effective.
 It had a good middle and ending, but the beginning needed more work.

 Overall, Paris Je T'aime is an entertaining if uneven collection of stories set in the city of love.